Titu Maiorescu: Work as a literary critic

 The beginnings of Maiorescu's literary critic activity stand apart from the previous generation.
-Unlike the previous years of the revolution from 1848, when an intense need of original literature determined Heliade Rădulescu to address enthusiastic appeals for Romanian literary works, the seventh decade of the 19th century was marked by a large number of poets and prosemen, who had very limited artistical devices, but high ideals and pretences.
-It was a time when the selection of true values was needed, on the basis of certain aesthetic criteria and Maiorescu agreed to accomplish that task.
-The adversaries of his ideas depreciatively called his action „a judicial criticism“, because his studies and articles did not analyse in detail the literary work that they had discussed and they contain many apothegms on it.
+Unlike the years before the revolution of 1848, when an intense need of original literature was determined by Heliade Rădulescu to address enthusiastic appeals for Romanian literary works, the seventh decade of the 19th century was marked by a large number of poets and prosaic authors who had very limited artistical devices, but were blessed with high ideals and pretences.

+It was a time when the selection of true values was needed, on the basis of certain aesthetic criteria Maiorescu agreed to accomplish that task.
+The adversaries of his ideas depreciatively called his action „a judicial criticism“ because his studies and articles did not analyse in detail the literary work that they had discussed - nor looked at the many apothegms within it.
 These are based on an ample culture, a determined artistic taste and on impressive intuitions.

-The mentor of Junimea society considered this type of criticism (neatly affirmative or negative) necessary only to that epoch of clutter of values, as its modalities of execution would gradate later, in the literary life, when the great writers would elevate the artistic level and implicitly would have the public's exigency augmented.
+However, the mentor of the Junimea Society considered this type of criticism (neatly affirmative or negative) necessary only to that epoch of clutter of values, as its modalities of execution would gradate later, in the literary life, when the great writers would elevate the artistic level and implicitly would have the public's exigency augmented.

-This work as a tutor, as fighter for the assertion of values, would be led by Maiorescu throughout his entire life and would be divided between his political activity (he would become prime minister, but he will lose a friend from his youth, P.P.
-Carp), his University activity (as a professor he had and he promoted disciples of great value, like C. Rădulescu-Motru, P.P.
-Negulescu, Pompiliu Eliade and others), his lawyer activity and his literary critic activity.
-Maiorescu was seldom reproached for not having spent enough time on writing literary works but his work as a literary critic profoundly marks one of the most lusty epochs in the history of Romanian literature: the period of the great classics.
-The role of Junimea society and of Maiorescu himself is linked to the creation and the assertion in the public's conscience of writers like Eminescu, Creangă, Caragiale, Slavici, Duiliu Zamfirescu and others.
+Maiorescu's work as a tutor, as fighter for the assertion of values, would dominate the remainder of his entire life that would be divided between his political activity (he would become prime minister, but would lose the friend that was his youth, P.P.
+Carp), and his University activity.
+As a professor he had promoted disciples of great value, like C. Rădulescu-Motru, P.P.
+Negulescu, Pompiliu Eliade and others.
+In addition, there was his lawyer activity and his prominence as a literary critic.

+Maiorescu was often critiscized for not spending satisfactory time writing literary works, depite being one of the most influential literary critics of his time, marking a new period of Romanian Literature: the period of the great classics.
+The role of the Junimea Society and of Maiorescu himself who is linked to the creation and the assertion in the public's conscience of writers like Eminescu, Creangă, Caragiale, Slavici, Duiliu Zamfirescu and others.